ipns-link/specs/trustless.md

 **Note**:

+- Client-side monitors screen for any on-path MITMP even at the level of ISP or DNS provider.
 - Once CAs start supporting ED25519, the libp2p-key of the Origin may be used for TLS.
 The `kid` itself would serve as the fingerprint then.
 - Client-side monitoring from different clients originate from different IP addresses - unpredictable to the Gateway.
 The suspect Gateway can no more dupe the monitor by passing TLS through instead of proxying.
+- The [TLS-ALPN-01](https://letsencrypt.org/docs/challenge-types/#tls-alpn-01) challenge for domain validation cannot always screen for MITMP.
+To avoid getting detected, the Gateway can simply passthrough the validation traffic as soon as it sees "[acme-tls/1](https://datatracker.ietf.org/doc/html/rfc8737#section-4)" as the Application-layer protocol.
 - Libp2p tunnels are themselves secured with [TLS 1.3](https://github.com/libp2p/specs/blob/master/tls/tls.md).

+### HTTPS enabled DNSLinks and DNS-based load balancing

+[DNSLink](https://dnslink.io/)s are most convenient when they are CNAMEd to a target Gateway.
+In conventional mode where TLS terminates at the Gateway, one cannot use https://dns.link unless the target Gateway can generate a TLS certificate for `dns.link` on the fly using [non-DNS-based challenges](https://letsencrypt.org/docs/challenge-types/).
+Because of the huge number of possible DNSLinks, which cannot be served with a catch-all wildcard certificate, most Gateways may not be able to provision per DNSLink certificates, because of latency and disk space concerns.

+Any given Origin, however, would be associated with only a small number of DNSLinks, and therefore, can provision certificates with ease.
+Whenever a TLSP Gateway receives HTTPS traffic with `dns.link` as the SNI, it can retrieve the `kid` by resolving the DNSLink and route the traffic accordingly.

+Because TLS is terminated by the Origin, and *all* Gateways forward to the Origin, `https://dns.link` would work regardless of which Gateway `dns.link` is CNAMEd to.
+More conveniently, DNS records for `dns.link` may be configured to target multiple Gateways, in order to take advantage of [DNS-based load balancing](https://www.cloudflare.com/en-in/learning/performance/what-is-dns-load-balancing/).

+### Umbrella domain

+Conventional DNSLinks, however, are not feasible for self-hosters who cannot afford a domain name.
+In view of this, IPNS-Link organization might provide an overarching domain, such as `umbrella.tld`, as follows:

+1. IPNS-Link organization is the sole controller of the domain.
+For DNS-based load balancing, it CNAMEs `*.umbrella.tld` to all registered public Gateways that it actively monitors.
+Whenever a Gateway fails the health check, the corresponding CNAME or A record is removed, until it is online again.
+2. Whenever a Gateway receives `https://kid.umbrella.tld`, it forwards the request to the Origin corresponding to `kid`, which generates a certificate for `kid.umbrella.tld` on the fly using a TLS-ALPN-01 challenge.
+Note that the same certificate can now be used for requests coming via different Gateways.

+Client-side MITM monitor might also benefit from this.
+Repeated monitoring attempts for `kid.umbrella.tld` screens all known paths to Origin.

+Having an umbrella domain can enable DNS-based load-balancing for the default (non-E2E) mode too.
+To illustrate, if `umbrella.tld` is CNAMEd to all the registered Gateways, then URLs like `https://umbrella.tld/ipns/kid` may be TLS-terminated at the Gateway and redirected to `https://kid.ipns.gateway.tld`.